nadavtadelis/Reproducible_Metrics/README.md

 make all
 ```

-After all your notebooks have run you should see new files in the results, fig, and data directories.
-Read about our approach and results in main.ipynb.
-All the figures from our analysis are saved in the fig directory and our regressions are saved in the results directory as dataframes.
-You can load in these dataframes and work with them as regression instances (i.e. you can call `.summary()`, `.params()` etc. click [here](http://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.OLS.html) for OLS documentation)
+After all your notebooks have run you should see new files in the results, figures, and data directories.
+Read about our approach and results in [reproducible_metrics.pdf](https://github.com/nadavtadelis/Reproducible_Metrics/blob/master/reproducible_metrics.pdf).
+All the figures from our analysis are saved in the figures directory and regression objects are saved in the results directory.
+You can load in these objects and work with them as regression instances (i.e. you can call `.summary()`, `.params()` etc. click [here](http://www.statsmodels.org/dev/generated/statsmodels.regression.linear_model.OLS.html) for OLS documentation).

 ## Licensing

 In an effort to enable reproducible and collaborative research, this project is subject to the MIT License which allows you to modify and distribute the above code for both private and commercial usage.
 See LICENSE to learn more.

+## Contact

+Please email \<ntadelis [at] berkeley [dot] edu\> with any comments or questions.